Timi-T/producktiv/backend/README.md

 ```
  curl --cookie "auth_key=6d8d4e13-00ad-4c1e-8d06-6142cd39be2c" 0.0.0.0:5001/api/videos -XGET; echo ""
 ```
-- Returns: All the videos by all users.
+- Returns: All the videos by all users with status code 200.
 ```
 {
   "videos":